driver serves for communication with devices that measure the consumption of electricity

 |Number of stop bits||1 (based on standard).|

 However this number must not be too high.
-For example for LandisGir meters it must not be higher than 1200 ms.
+For example for meters by the LandisGir company it must not be higher than 1200 ms.

-The data exchange via the IEC62056-21 protocol can be quite time-consuming (up to tens of seconds)!
+The data exchange by the IEC62056-21 protocol can be quite time-consuming (up to tens seconds)!
 Therefore when using the higest communication speed of 9600Bd we recommend to set this timeout to 20000ms.
 When using the 1200Bd speed, we recommend to set 40000ms.

 It may be necessary to wake up some devices before the communication is estabilished.
 For this purpose, here you can set how many zero characters are to be sent by the driver before the main communication starts.